Skip to main content

 2. Upgrade ADITO to version 2025.0.0.

-3. Rebuild the entire index once after upgrade.
+3. Rebuild the index using the ADITO UI or CLI after the upgrade.

 1. Delete existing Solr collections.

-4. Configure Basic Auth in AliasConfiguration with default credentials (admin / adito).
+4. Configure Basic Auth (admin / adito) in AliasConfiguration.

 202500_solr_indexSearch